andrewnachtigal/Udacity-Data-Engineer/05-project-data-pipelines/README.md

 ## Data Pipelines with Apache Airflow

-The goal of this project is to design and implement an ETL solution to enable data warehouse task automation and monitoring capabilities.
+The goal of this project is to design and implement an ETL pipeline to enhance data warehouse task automation and monitoring capabilities.
 Apache Airflow is a workflow management that allows data engineering teams to programmatically create, schedule and monitor complex workflows.

 This data engineering solution for a streaming music service company will employ AWS S3 and Redshift in addition to Apache Airflow.
 The resulting ETL pipeline will allow a streaming service to extract, process and load customer event data, and facilitate data analytics.